kjtanaka/teefaa/doc/source/index.rst

     Hello World!

 .. note::
+   * It takes a while at the steps of "teefaa init" and "teefaa provision".
    * Prerequisites and installation are written below.
-   * There are two ways, ISO boot and PXE boot, for baremetal machine.
-     Which is explained on the next pages.
+   * There are two ways for baremetal provisioning, ISO boot and PXE boot, it's explained on the next pages.

 Characteristics
 ---------------
 * Simple to use.
 * Written in Python and Fabric.
 * Inspired by Vagrant and Test Kitchen.
+* Able to provision Ubuntu and CentOS right now.
+Will cover Debian and Fedora soon.
+And more distros later.

 Prerequisites
 -------------